jarmasp/thyfus/README.md

 - 👋 Hi, I’m Jose Armas
-- 👀 I’m a data analytis
+- 👀 I’m a back-end software developer
-- 🌱 I’m currently learning ML modeling for data science
+- 🌱 I’m currently learning how to use front-end frameworks like vue and react
-- 💞️ I’m looking to collaborate
 - 📫 you can send me a message in linkedin https://www.linkedin.com/in/jose-armas/?locale=en_US

 <!---